DiamondLightSource/freephil/docs/usage.rst

 It is possible to extend Phil with user-defined converters.
 For example::

-  ## extract code begin: libtbx_phil_examples.py
+  ## extract code begin: freephil_examples.py

-  import libtbx.phil
+  import freephil
-  from libtbx.phil import tokenizer
+  from freephil import tokenizer

   class upper_converters: